 - Your Single Sign-On (SSO).
 This is your most useful account and will log you in to a lot of university services.
-This includes your email, even though the login screen looks different for nexus email from the normal SSO login.
+This includes your email, for which the client configuration process is found here.

-- Your remote access account.
+- Your Remote Access SSO (RASSO) account.
 You will use this to connect to the WiFi network Eduroam or the wired network in college.
 Click for more information about Eduroam.

 - Your Upay account.
 This is the service that allows you to 'top up' your balance on your 'bod card' to pay for meals and to book formal dinners.